keepsimple7/admin-laravel/README.md

 # laravel-adminpanel

 ## Introduction
-* This is a laravel Admin Panel.
+* This is a Admin Panel using Laravel.
 * The project is taken to Laravel 5.5.

 ## Installation